FIFA

 It’s been an incredible journey working on this project and collaborating with so many people across different teams.
 Given its scale and impact, I learned a lot throughout the process.
 Every challenge we faced and solved was a valuable lesson.
 I’m grateful to everyone who was part of this with me, and I’m proud of what we achieved: no complaints on our monthly calls and even a few kind words, the best success metric for an enterprise system. 🫡

 Thank you for reading my story with FIFA.
-The team loved my work so much that I was immediately moved to another exciting track within FIFA, where I’m working my magic once again.
+The team loved my work so much that I was immediately moved to Transfer Management & Clearinghouse within FIFA, where I’m continuing to working my magic.
 But that’s a story for another day.
 Adios!